To ensure the safety of our children online, we teach children to be digitally literate. This means teaching them:

 We know that parents are concerned about children’s safety online, but it can be hard to monitor their Internet use all the time, and all the apps, games and sites can be very overwhelming.
 Below are links to information and organisations that can help you and your children to use the Internet safely.

 If you have immediate concerns about online activity, report it to CEOP.

-To find out more about our E-Safety Policy at Tetherdown link to our Policy page.
+To find out more about our Online Safety Policy at Tetherdown link to our Policy page.